E10 - Line results: How to analyse the lines solution

 7. Are class sizes balanced?

-Students will be informed of their subjects at some stage, but it is best to wait as long as possible in case any issues are found with the lines solution during the staffing or even timetable construction process.
-If issues are found, schools may need to return to the line generation stage and make some changes, which may mean students subject allocations are affected.
+Students will be informed of their subjects at some stage, but it is best to delay this communication as long as possible.
+If issues are found during staffing or timetable construction, a return to line generation stage may be needed, which will change subject allocations.

 Was this article helpful?